‘Shattered’ tourism industry calls for immediate €1bn injection

 Clifden in Connemara.

-The Irish Tourism Industry Confederation (Itic) lobby group wants the grant scheme as part of a total €1.5 billion rescue for the sector in the so-called July Stimulus economic package that is planned by the new coalition.
+The Irish Tourism Industry Confederation (Itic) wants the grant scheme as part of a total €1.5 billion rescue for the sector in the so-called July Stimulus economic package planned by the new coalition.

 As well as €1 billion in grants, Itic also called for a further €500 million in cheap liquidity loans and other supports, at its launch of an industry revival plan in Dublin’s Buswells hotel on Monday.